PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

     :param col: optional keyword arguments for specifying the update
     :returns: the new row in the database
     :rtype: dict
-    :raises ProgrammingError: no primary key or missing privilege
+    :raises ProgrammingError: table has no primary key or missing privilege

 This method inserts a row into a table, but instead of raising a ProgrammingError exception in case a row with the same primary key already